Tribe of Mic-O-Say: History

 Micosay was founded in 1925 at Camp Brinton near Agency, Missouri under the guidance of Harold Roe Bartle, who was the Scout executive of the St. Joseph Council, now Pony Express Council.
 Bartle combined his experiences in Wyoming with the St. Joseph Council's existing honor organization called Manhawka.

+Bartle arrived at Wind River in 1922 to serve as Scout Executive, having first stopped in Kansas City for training in 1921.
+He spent time on the Wind River Indian Reservation and formed a close friendship with Lone Bear, son of the late Northern Arapaho Chief Lone Bear, who had been educated at the Carlisle Institute.